notofonts/noto-docs/src/descriptions/NotoSansMalayalamUI.md

-Noto Sans Malayalam UI is a unmodulated (“sans serif”) design for app and website user interfaces in the Indic _Malayalam_ script.
+Noto Sans Malayalam UI is an unmodulated (“sans serif”) design for app and website user interfaces in the Indic _Malayalam_ script.
 It has multiple weights and widths, contains 364 glyphs, 10 OpenType features, and supports 187 characters from 4 Unicode blocks.